awjchen/SonoCleaner/doc/usersGuide.md

 - **Start the program by launching the SonoCleaner executable.**

-Upon startup, the program opens the controller, and sets its to its 'home page'.
+Upon startup, the program opens the controller to its 'home page'.

 ![](screenshots/02-1.png)